If you or your family were displaced by the war in Ukraine and you have recently arrived in Italy, you can use this article to learn more on:

 Some cities activated specific helplines to help you find accommodation – have a look at the end of the article!

-If you applied for temporary protection and you managed to provide for your accommodation on your own, you may be eligible to receive economic support from the Italian Government.
-This support is of 300 euros, plus 150 euros per child, for a maximum of 3 months.
+If you applied for temporary protection and you managed find accommodation on your own (including if you’re staying at your family’s or friends’), you may be eligible to receive economic support from the Italian Government.
+You can apply for a bonus of 300 euros, plus 150 euros per child, for a maximum of 3 months.
+You can get the bonus also if you are staying in a center, but you have lived for at least 10 days in a month on your own.

 In Italy, every child between 6 and 16 years old must be enrolled in an Italian school.
 To enroll your children in school, you can directly go to the nearest school, or ask social services of your Municipality to help you out.
 In some cities (such as Milan), you can also contact the Ufficio Scolastico Provinciale.
 You can find the contacts here.